alaromeny/pheromone_controller/README.md

 #### Internal Behaviour

 - It takes in a local pheromone map, calculates the robot's new heading
+- It is just a data translation package and as long as it's spitting our floats which are not 0.0 then it's working

 #### Data Going Out